10 Signs You're A Perfectionistall-or-nothing anxiety authenticity control failure perfectionist sabotage self-awareness

 No one likes SPAM.
 I'll never sell your information, for any reason.

-CategoriesAll Categories all-or-nothing anxiety authenticity autonomy control coping curiosity empowered empowerment failure feldenkrais grounding habit healing hypnosis limiting beliefs meditation not good enough orienting pattern interrupt people pleasing perfectionism perfectionist playfulness sabotage safety self-awareness self-compassion self-healing self-knowledge self-love self-trust worthiness
+CategoriesAll Categories all-or-nothing anxiety authenticity autonomy conditioning control coping curiosity empowered empowerment failure feldenkrais goals grounding habit healing hypnosis limiting beliefs meditation not good enough orienting pattern interrupt people pleasing perfectionism perfectionist playfulness sabotage safety self-awareness self-compassion self-healing self-knowledge self-love self-trust worthiness

 A Subconscious Coach teaching others the tools to explore the layers protecting their authenticity.